Federica-B/smart-dizzy-home/README.md

 ## Project aim
 Our project aims to develop an IoT architecture that dynamically adjusts to the user's stress levels by adapting the surrounding environment.
 We deploied the architecture on the following hardware:

-- 3 Arduino [our configuration: Arduino UNO mini, Arduino UNO R4 MINIMA, Arduino UNO R4 WIFI]
+- 3 Arduino [our configuration: Arduino UNO mini, Arduino UNO R4 MINIMA, Arduino UNO MEGA]
 - 1 Raspberry Pi model 4B
 - phone hotspot